-ITP Conference 2019, taking place July 26-28 in our Nations’ Capitol, will give patients and caregivers a rare opportunity to have their voices heard.
-On the first day of the conference, Friday, July 26, PDSA is organizing an externally-led patient-focused drug development meeting (EL-PFDD).
-As North America’s leading organization dedicated to empowering ITP patients, PDSA has been approved by the U.S. Food and Drug Administration (FDA) to lead this workshop to enhance the understanding of ITP and the patient experience by regulators, researchers, clinicians and industry.
+ITP Conference 2019, which took place on July 26-28 in our Nations’ Capitol, gave patients and caregivers a rare opportunity to have their voices heard.
+On the first day of the conference, Friday, July 26, PDSA organized an externally-led patient-focused drug development meeting (EL-PFDD).
+As North America’s leading organization dedicated to empowering ITP patients, PDSA was approved by the U.S. Food and Drug Administration (FDA) to lead this workshop to enhance the understanding of ITP and the patient experience by regulators, researchers, clinicians and industry.

 The purpose of PFDD meetings is to hear directly from patients, their families, caregivers and patient advocates.
 The FDA has conducted over 25 disease-specific PFDD meetings to more systematically obtain the patient perspective on specific diseases and their treatments.
 The FDA recognizes that there are many more disease areas that can be addressed beyond the PFDD meetings planned and conducted by FDA, so they are giving patient advocacy organizations the opportunity to host their own PFDD meetings, with input and guidance from FDA.
 After submitting a letter of intent to FDA, PDSA was honored to be selected to organize and host an EL-PFDD as part of our annual ITP conference.